bruceravel/demeter/documentation/Athena/analysis/diff.rst

 ticked to make the resulting group a normal μ(E) group.
 When the form of the difference is set to plain μ(E), that button will be ticked.

-The name of the resulting data group will be set using the “Name template”, which includes a mini-language of tokens that will be substituted by specific values.
+The name of the resulting data group will be set using the :quoted:`Name template`, which includes a mini-language of tokens that will be substituted by specific values.

 ``%d``
     Replaced by the name of the data group.